drbergman/PhysiPKPD/README.md

 ### Mechanisms of action
 The effect of the PD model on the cell type is no longer defined by PhysiPKPD.
-Instead, the user must supply rules that define how each cell type is affected by each PD substrate, if at all.
+Instead, you must supply rules that define how each cell type is affected by each PD substrate, if at all.
 The intention of PhysiPKPD is that users will use the signal `custom:S_damage` to alter cell phenotype via the rules.
 We recommend using PhysiCell-Studio to help generate a rules file.